fpizzuta/p4/README.md

 + <https://fontawesome.com/how-to-use/on-the-web/setup/getting-started>

 ## Code style divergences
++ There is an html validation warning around using input type of date.
+This is fine in chrome and decided to ignore moving to polyfill.

 ## Notes for instructor
 +I had a heck of a time with relationships.
 I wamted my primary key in Records to be the foreign key for Recordplayers.
 Turns out you cant be both in eloquent.
 I am happy that i figure out a way around it but i wonder if i missed out on how relationships could help.